 REPORTING SUSPICIOUS BEHAVIOR.
 Employees should always be alert for suspicious persons loitering in or near the Credit Union.
 Any suspicious behavior should be immediately reported to supervisors.

 ROBBERY PREPAREDNESS.
-Credit Union management will work with local law enforcement to provide ongoing training to ensure that staff understands what to do if and after a robbery occurs.
+Credit Union management will work with local law enforcement to provide ongoing training to ensure that staff understand what to do if and after a robbery occurs.
 The Credit Union will also establish with local law enforcement an “all-clear” signal, alerting to police that it is safe to enter the building after a robbery.

 PROCEDURES WHEN ROBBERY OCCURS.
 If the Credit Union is robbed, employees should: